 Back in March 2015, I was in contact with Peter Crosby, a UK genealogist looking into his Silesian–Jewish ancestry.
 He has the most extraordinary website (http://gen.scatteredmind.co.uk) of family names and connections – testament to decades of work carried out since the 1970s.

-I asked Peter if he knew anyone in Poland who might be able to help me access archives in what I thought was my grandmother’s home town.
+I asked Peter if he knew anyone in Poland who might be able to help me access archives in what I thought was my grandmother’s town of birth.